mortonprod/ember-contact-app/README.md

 ## Updating gh-pages

 This app is just a simple example so we deploy to github pages.
-If you would like to update the app the use the  (github addon)[https://github.com/poetic/ember-cli-github-pages].
+If you would like to update the app the use the  [github addon](https://github.com/poetic/ember-cli-github-pages).

 When you have this setup following installation instruction on the website. you just need to run the command below each time.
 ```